Internet Safety For Kids: 7 Steps to Online Safety for Middle School

 These days, the majority of middle schoolers have a smartphone in their pocket.
 In fact, according to the Pew Research Center, about 68 percent of 13 to 14 year olds have a smartphone, with other studies showing the average age that many children receive a smartphone is around 12.

 If you have given — or are just about to give — your adolescent a smartphone, then it’s an excellent time to establish ground rules for how your middle schooler is allowed to use that device.
-Here are 7 online safety tips for middle school students — and younger students too! — courtesy of Stephen Balkam, founder and CEO of Family Internet Safety Institute.
+Here are 7 cyber safety tips for middle school students — and younger students too! — courtesy of Stephen Balkam, founder and CEO of Family Internet Safety Institute.

-Internet Safety for Kids in 7 Steps
+Online Safety Tips for Kids: 7 Steps

 - Talk with your middle schooler.
 Conversation is key when it comes to internet safety for kids.
 “It’s important to keep an open dialog of communication going, but also to stay calm while you are doing this,” says Balkam.
 “I know this is easier said than done.
 However, if you lose it, they won’t talk to you.”
 Parents should expect their middle schoolers will see or hear something you wish they wouldn’t — and perhaps even do things you wish they wouldn’t — so it’s key to keep the lines of communication open, so you can use those as teachable moments.